Permutations avoiding sets of patterns with long monotone subsequences: Introduction

 Let $A_k$ be the set of $k$ patterns of length $k$ that start with an increasing subsequence of length $k-1$.
 For instance, Note that a permutation $p=p_1p_2\cdots p_n$ avoids $A_k$ if and only if the subsequence $p_1p_2\cdots p_{n-1}$ avoids $12\cdots (k-1)$.
 Therefore,

 If we remove one element of $A_k$, we find more interesting enumeration problems.
-Let $A_{k,i}=A_k \setminus \{12\cdots k \ i\}$, that is, the set $A_k$ with its element ending in $i$ removed.
+Let $A_{k,i}=A_k \setminus \{12\cdots (i-1)(i+1)\cdots k i\}$, that is, the set $A_k$ with its element ending in $i$ removed.
 If $p$ avoids $A_{k,i}$, that means that if a pattern of length $k$ that is contained in $p$ starts with an increasing subsequence of length $k-1$, then the last entry of that pattern has to be its $i$th largest entry.
 It is clear that for each $i\leq k$, the chain of inequalities $(k-2)^2 \leq L(A_{k,i}) \leq (k-1)^2$ holds, since if a permutation avoids the increasing pattern of length $k-1$, then it avoids $A_k$, and for all $i$, the set $A_{k,i}$ contains either the monotone pattern $12\cdots k$, or the pattern $12\cdots k(k-1)$, each of which are avoided by fewer than $(k-1)^{2n}$ permutations of length $n$.
+See Theorem 4.10 and Exercise 4.1 in \cite{combperm} for simple proofs of these upper bounds.
 The interesting question is {\em where} in the interval $[(k-2)^2,(k-1)^2]$ are the growth rates $L(A_{i,k})$ located.